sparkfun/Qwiic_Template_Py/README.md

 If your repository defines one or more packages (directories), the names of these packages are provided to the ```packages``` keyboard argument to setuptools.
 Note: this is the directory/package name the user references in python code, not the package name used by PyPi - which can also contain additional keywords.

-For the qwiic package, this is just the qwiic directory:
+For the Qwiic package, this is just the Qwiic directory:
 ```python
 setuptools.setup(
      # ...